wattwhatt/wattwhatt.github.io/index.md

 * Lab 12

     Lab 12, I was impressed with both part 1 and part 2 of this lab because I was curious about how game graphics and images are created in my computer science classes, and this lab allowed me to learn how.
+Also, it was memoriable since it was my last lab class.